Skip to main content

 Targeted Group Support

-Targeted Group support will provide young people who may be under-represented in EET with additional Careers Adviser time.
+Targeted Group support will provide young people who may be under-represented in Employment, Education or Training (EET) with additional Careers Adviser time.

-Targeted support will be offered based on individual characteristics:
+We will offer targeted support based on individual characteristics:

 • Free school meals